 I departed from the Surfer’s House this morning and ventures to Ricon’s lighthouse.
-What was emaculate there was the few surfers that dotted the waves below, each taking their turn to ride the crashing surf.
-Afterwards, I went on a windy car jounry towards Rojo Cabo the Southern most part of the west coast.
+What was immaculate there were a few surfers that dotted the waves below, each taking their turn to ride the crashing surf.
+Afterward, I went on a windy car journey towards Rojo Cabo the Southernmost part of the west coast.
 Just as I was about to leave the nature preserve and enter Rojo Cabo, a police officer made everyone turn around.
 There is only one road that goes to Rojo Cabo.

 Before hiking the mountains, I made a pit stop in La Parguera to snorkel at the nature preserve.
 It’s rumored that sea turtles frequent these parts.

 My mind is more preoccupied with the fact that I might have to wear flippers, and how on earth do you swim with those?

 La Parguera is a small tourist town.
 Lining the highway to the coast are hotels and souvenir shops.
 In the middle of town, there are quick stop restaurants with the best American and Puerto Rican fried foods.
 There are dozens of boat tour shops stationed by the bay as well, ready to serve the tourists.